martinmib/organic/README.md

 ### What we do

--
--
+- Explanation of the service provided
-- User stories covered:
+- User stories covered: 2

 <details><summary>What We Do</summary>
 <img src="docs/images/what-we-do.png">